 Starling Bank is a mobile-only, cloud-based product that offers a banking experience for the smartphone generation.
 There are no branches, and opening an account is a simple process completed entirely from a smartphone.

 The critical factors expected from any current account are still there, such as contactless cards and digital wallets.
-But the digital-first approach adopted by Starling enables a richer user experience so users can that manage, control, and spend their money from their smartphone.
+But the digital-first approach adopted by Starling enables a richer user experience so that users can manage, control, and spend their money from their smartphone.

 Requirements for Building a Bank